WSParker/html-slides/README.md

 basically wrote it for personal use, and only made it public so I can use it from a CDN (via jsdelivr).

-That said, if you hate powerpoint with a passion, give it a shot.
+That said, if you ~~hate powerpoint with a passion~~ want to easily make slideshows in HTML and type equations in LaTeX, give it a try.
 Usage is simple, functionality is minimal.

 You can: